qupath/qupath-docs/docs/intro/extensions.md

 An example of extension version options for WSInfer
 :::

-If both of these extension installation options dont work, you can try downloading the extension manually.
+If both of these extension installation options don't work, you can try downloading the extension manually.
 The extension itself is a (usually small) file with that ends with `.jar`, often available from the `Releases` section of the GitHub repository.
 If you drag this onto QuPath's main window, QuPath should copy it to your QuPath user directory.